Rider–Waite Tarot: Swords

+The suit of swords, corresponding to the spades of modern playing cards:

 Pentacles

+The suit of pentacles or coins, corresponding to the diamonds of modern playing cards:

 Publication

-The cards were first published during December 1909, by the publisher William Rider & Son of London.
+The cards were first published in December 1909, by the publisher William Rider & Son of London.
 The first printing was extremely limited and featured card backs with a roses and lilies pattern.
-A much larger printing was done during March of 1910, featuring better quality card stock and a "cracked mud" card back design.
+In March 1910, a much larger printing featured better quality card stock and a "cracked mud" card back design.
 This edition, often referred to as the "A" deck, was published from 1910 to 1920.
 Rider continued publishing the deck in various editions until 1939, then again from 1971 to 1977.

 All of the Rider editions up to 1939 were available with a small guide written by A. E. Waite providing an overview of the traditions and history of the cards, texts about interpretations, and extensive descriptions of their symbols.
 The first version of this guide was published during 1909 and was titled The Key to the Tarot.
-A year later, a revised version, The Pictorial Key to the Tarot, was issued that featured black-and-white plates of all seventy-eight of Smith's illustrations.
+In 1911, a revised version, The Pictorial Key to the Tarot, was issued, featuring black-and-white plates of all seventy-eight of Smith's illustrations.

 In 2009, U.S. Games Systems published a commemorative deck titled "The Smith-Waite Centennial Deck" as part of The Pamela Colman Smith Commemorative Set celebrating the hundredth anniversary of the 1909 deck.
-This deck notably places Smith's name first and omits the publisher's name (Rider.)
-In this vein, some contemporary tarot readers call the original deck and its various iterations the "Smith-Waite deck" in order to give credit and focus to Smith's contribution to the deck.
+This deck notably places Smith's name first and omits the publisher's name (Rider).
+In this vein, some contemporary tarot readers call the original deck and its various iterations the "Smith-Waite deck" in order to give proper credit to Smith's contribution to the deck.

 Copyright status

 The original version of the Rider–Waite Tarot is in the public domain in all countries that have a copyright term of 70 years or fewer after the death of the last co-author.
 This includes the United Kingdom, where the deck was originally published.

-In the United States, the deck became part of the public domain in 1966 (publication + 28 years + renewed 28 years), and thus has been available for use by American artists for numerous different media projects.
+In the United States, the deck became part of the public domain in 1966 (publication + 28 years + renewed 28 years).
 U.S. Games Systems has a copyright claim on their updated version of the deck published in 1971, but this only applies to new material added to the pre-existing work (e.g. designs on the card backs and the box).